Select Page

 Rethinking India’s Digital Health Ecosystem: An Update on the Work of the India Digital Health Net

-For the past seven years, the India Digital Health Net (IDHN)— an interdisciplinary team of experts from medicine, computer science, data science, and law – has contributed to shaping India’s evolving digital health ecosystem.
+For the past seven years, the India Digital Health Net (IDHN)—an interdisciplinary team of experts from medicine, computer science, data science, and law based at Harvard and in India–has contributed to shaping India’s evolving digital health ecosystem.
 This year, IDHN achieved two significant milestones.
 In the essay below, Dr. Verghese Thomas, Assistant Professor of Research in the Division of Medical Informatics at St. John’s Research Institute and Associate of the Mittal Institute, provides further insights.

 Announcing the Inaugural Recipients of the Mittal Institute Faculty Climate Research Grants